aelb66/Diabetes-Classifier/index.md

 ![image](https://user-images.githubusercontent.com/75398560/123778684-b12cab00-d914-11eb-9219-ba00bd6fbb21.png)

-_NOTE:_ I'm not perfect and neither is my code.
+_**NOTE:**_ I'm not perfect and neither is my code :stuck_out_tongue_winking_eye:.
 I'm learning new/more efficient ways to code all the time, so if you find a better way of doing things then go for that!
-I'm just putting this code and project out there for those interested in the data science field and to show you what I love doing :)
+I'm just putting this code and project out there for those interested in the data science field and to show you what I love doing :grin:.

 ## References
 Australian Institute of Health and Welfare [AIHW].
 (2020).
 Diabetes. https://www.aihw.gov.au/reports/diabetes/diabetes/contents/deaths-from-diabetes.